Mason Greenwood, Emile Smith Rowe named in England U21 squad for European Championship group stage

 Bournemouth's Lloyd Kelly and Ryan Sessegnon, on loan at Hoffenheim from Tottenham, are the only survivors from the 2019 finals, with Sessegnon joined in the squad by twin brother Steven.

-Borussia Dortmund midfielder Jude Bellingham and Chelsea full-back Reece James have not been named.
+Borussia Dortmund midfielder Jude Bellingham and Chelsea full-back Reece James have not been named but could receive senior England call-ups when Gareth Southgate names his squad for this month's World Cup qualifiers on Thursday.

 The European U21 Championship will be co-hosted by Hungary and Slovenia and features 16 teams for the first time.
 It will consist of four groups of four teams with the group winners and runners-up all reaching the quarter-finals.